MaxNoragami/PR-lab1-HttpServer/README.md

 **_Why have I done things this way?_**

-- **Separate Dockerfiles:** Each service uses its own Dockerfile (`Dockerfile.server` and `Dockerfile.client`) for clean separation of concerns.
+- **Separate Dockerfiles** - Each service uses its own Dockerfile for clean separation of concerns
 - **Volume Mounts:**
-    - _Server:_ `./content:/app/content:ro` - Mounts the content directory as read-only so the server can serve files without being able to modify them.
+    - _Server_ - `./content:/app/content:ro` mounts the content directory as read-only so the server can serve files without being able to modify them
-    - _Client:_ `./content/downloads:/app/content/downloads` - Mounts the downloads directory with write permissions so
+    - _Client_ - `./content/downloads:/app/content/downloads` mounts the downloads directory with write permissions so
-      the client can save downloaded files.
+      the client can save downloaded files
-- **Client Command:** `tail -f /dev/null` - Keeps the client container running indefinitely.
-Without this, the container would exit immediately since client.py isn't a long-running process.
-This allows me to run `docker-compose exec client python client.py ...` to execute client commands without starting a new container instance.
+- **Client Command** - `tail -f /dev/null` keeps the client container running indefinitely, as without this, the container would exit immediately since client.py isn't a long-running process, so this allows me to run `docker-compose exec client python client.py ...` to execute client commands without starting a new container instance
-- **depends_on:** Ensures the server container starts before the client container, preventing connection errors during startup.
-- **extra_hosts:** Adds host.docker.internal DNS entry pointing to the host machine's gateway.
-This allows the client to make requests to services running on the host machine (outside Docker) if needed.
+- **extra_hosts** - Adds `host.docker.internal` DNS entry pointing to the host machine's gateway, which allows the client to make requests to services running on the host machine, outside Docker, in case I want to run other HTTP servers locally, such as one written in Pascal (RIP)

 ## Server Usage